 43 How do the rights of aboriginal, indigenous or currently or previously disadvantaged peoples affect the acquisition or exercise of mining rights?

-To the best of our knowledge, the DRC does not have any specific legislation to protect an ethnic or specific group of people.
+To the best of our knowledge, the DRC has no specific legislation to protect an ethnic or specific group of people.